hbutterfinger/AdaParseAST/README.md

 # AdaParseAST Custom Language Parser

-A compact Python parser for a small Ada-style imperative language.
-It reads source code, validates the syntax, builds an Abstract Syntax Tree (AST), and prints a formatted textual representation of that tree.
+AdaParseAST is a recursive descent parser and semantic analyzer for a simplified Ada-inspired programming language written in Python.
+The project tokenizes source code, constructs an Abstract Syntax Tree (AST), and performs semantic validation including scope resolution and static type checking.

-## Overview
+## Features

 This project implements a parser for a custom imperative language with familiar control-flow and expression syntax.
 It is designed to:

-- recognize valid source programs in the language,
-- build an AST that reflects the program structure,
-- preserve operator precedence and associativity in expressions,
+- Recursive descent parser implementation
+- Integrated lexer/tokenizer
-- provide a clean textual AST output for downstream tooling or testing.
+- AST generation for all supported language constructs

-The language supports assignments, output statements, conditional blocks, and both `while` and `for` loops.
+- Semantic analysis with scoped symbol tables
+- Static type checking for expressions and assignments
+- Declaration-before-use validation
+- Redeclaration prevention within the same scope
+- Nested scope handling for conditional statements and loops
+- Support for arithmetic, logical, and comparison expressions
+- Error handling using semantic validation rules

-## Language Features
+## Supported Language Constructs

 ### Statements
+- Variable Declaration
 - Assignment
 - `Put(...)` output statement
 - `if ... then ... else ... end if`